glotzerlab/hoomd-blue/INSTALLING.rst

     but there are many pitfalls when using it to provide development prerequisites.

-Despite this warning: many users wish to use conda to provide those development prerequisites.
+Despite this warning, many users wish to use conda to provide those development prerequisites.
 There are a few additional steps required to build **HOOMD-blue** against a conda software stack, as you must ensure that all libraries (MPI, Python, etc.) are linked from the conda environment.
 First,